 It is a member of the Human Growth Hormone Secretagogue family, which is a substance that results in the secretion of a different substance.
 There is no structural similarity between GHRP-6 and Growth Hormone Releasing Hormone (GHRH).
 It works by using some specific receptors that are available at the hypothalamic or the pituitary level.
 Studies are showing the presence of GHRP-6 in various peripheral tissues like the adrenal, heart, testis, ovary, skeletal muscle, and lung.

-GHRP-6 shows cytoprotective effects which are related to non-growth hormones, such as cardioprotective, neuroprotective, hepatoprotective, and anti-inflammatory effects.
+GHRP-6 shows cytoprotective effects related to non-growth hormones, such as cardioprotective, neuroprotective, hepatoprotective, and anti-inflammatory effects.

 In the United States, the GHRP-6 is still not approved for therapeutic use.

 Structure of GHRP-6

 Molecular Formula: C46H56N12O6

 CAS Number: 87616-84-0

 The animal test subject studies have shown that “Ghrelin,” i.e., the “hunger hormone,” is stimulated by Growth Hormone Releasing Peptide – 6.
 The stimulation is done via the Ghrelin receptor, which acts at the hypothalamus or the pituitary level via specific receptors that are not similar to the endogenous Growth Hormone Releasing Hormone (GHRH) and thereby signals an increased production of Growth Hormone (GH).
 Various administration routes and doses were tested in order to show the effects of GHRP-6 on the GH release.